 Professor and Director: Center for African Research on Enterprise and Economic Development (CAREED), University of the West of Scotland

-Prof. John Struthers is an experienced academic and economist with over 35 years’ experience working in a variety of universities in the UK and Africa.
-He has worked in Nigeria and Sierra Leone and carried out research on Ghana and Ethiopia.
-Prof Struthers’ research on Africa has covered such areas as the effects of oil boom on non-oil sectors such areas as the effects of oil booms on non-oil sectors such as agriculture; inflation; the impact of commodity price volatility especially for commodities such as coffee and cocoa; and, more recently, female entrepreneurship and rural entrepreneurship in Africa.
+Prof John Struthers is an experienced academic and economist with over 40 years’ experience working in a variety of universities in the UK, Africa and elsewhere.
+He has previously worked in Nigeria and Sierra Leone and carried out research on Ghana, Ethiopia and Rwanda.
+Prof Struthers’ research on Africa has covered such areas as: the effects of oil boom on non-oil sectors such as agriculture; inflation; the impact of commodity price volatility especially for commodities such as coffee and cocoa; and, more recently, female entrepreneurship, and rural entrepreneurship in Africa.
 He has extensive publications in a range of economics journals, principally in the field of development economics, especially on “soft” commodities such as coffee and cocoa.

-He has previously been a Director of a leading Scottish Chamber of Commerce as well as a local Enterprise Trust (both in Renfrewshire).
+He has previously been a Director of a leading Scottish Chamber of Commerce as well as a local Enterprise Trust.
 He was also a member of Waterwatch Scotland, a water industry consumer body.
-Prof. Struthers is a current member of the Westminster Africa Business Group in London.
+Prof Struthers is a current member of the Westminster Africa Business Group in London.
 In academia he has been Dean of a Business Faculty at the University of West Scotland (UWS), Head of the Department of Economics and Enterprise, and founding Head of UWS’ Graduate School.
-In November 2015, he set up CAREED at UWS, a unique research center that specializes in a range of key economic issues across the continent of Africa.
+In November 2015, he set up CAREED at UWS, a unique research centre that focuses on a range of key economic issues across the continent of Africa.

-For the last 10 or more years Prof. Struthers and other UWS colleagues have been researching the area of commodity price volatility in developing countries.
-In this context he has collaborated with a number of UN organizations such as the FAO in Rome and UNCTAD in Geneva in the area of commodities research.
-His publications (some-co-authored) have appeared in the following journals: Development and Change, Journal of Energy and Development, Journal of Economic Studies, Journal of International Development, Oxford Development Studies, and others.
+For the last 10 or more years Prof Struthers and other UWS colleagues have been researching the area of commodity price volatility in developing countries.
+In this context he has collaborated with a number of UN organizations such as the FAO in Rome and UNCTAD in Geneva.
+His publications (some-co-authored) have appeared in the following journals: Development and Change, Journal of Energy and Development, Journal of Economic Studies, Journal of International Development, Oxford Development Studies, Journal of Industry, Competition and Trade, among others.